chingu-voyages/Handbook/docs/resources/techresources/appdeployment.md

 free of charge, easy to use, and integrated with GitHub repos.
 Netlify is a good solution for any size app.

+Even though Netlify supports backend applications using edge functionality, you will find it easier and more straightforward to deploy ExpressJS, Fastify, and Nginx-based backends on hosts such as Railway or Render.

 ### Railway

 [Railway](https://railway.app) is a GUI application hosting service that